BULLDOG TESTING CENTER

 Elective Credit: Undergraduate Fresno State students may receive 1 unit of credit (English 100W) for passing the UDWE.
 The unit of credit is not automatic, but may be requested by the student on the day of the test.
 In order to avoid extra fees, a student must be enrolled at Fresno State the semester the unit of credit is to be posted.
 If the additional unit moves a student from one fee category to another, the student will be billed accordingly.
 Non-resident students will be billed non-resident tuition for the additional unit.

 SPECIAL NOTE: Students may attempt the UDWE a maximum of 2 times.
+It is recommended by the BTC and English departments to wait 30 days before reattempting the exam.
 Failure to achieve a passing grade within 2 attempts will require a students to successfully complete a "W" course before graduation.

 UDWE CREDIT: An undergraduate student at California State University, Fresno may receive 1 unit of credit (English 100W) for passing this exam.
 The unit of credit is not automatic, but may be requested by the student on the day of the test.
 In order to avoid extra fees, a student must be enrolled at Fresno State the semester the unit of credit is to be posted.
 It is imperative that the Graduate Writing Assessment Requirement (GWAR) requirement be met within two semesters after completing 60 units.
 The GWAR requirement cannot be fulfilled by a class or test taken outside of The California State University system and cannot be satisfied at a CSU campus at which the student has not matriculated.